 The TAS operation is applied to variables used as locks.
 Let's say that 1 means locked and 0 unlocked.
-Then the guarding of a critical section C by a lock variable L would be done by having the following code in the program being run:
+Then the guarding of a critical section C by a lock variable L, using a register R, would be done by having the following code in the program being run: